Main Water Shut Off Valve: Location, Operation & Replacement Guide

 Pincher's Pro Tip

-Test your main shut off valve once a year — ideally before winter.
-Simply turn it off, confirm no water flows at a faucet, then turn it back on.
+Test your main shut off valve once or twice a year on a weekday morning, ideally before winter.
+Turn it off, confirm no water flows at a faucet, then turn it back on.
 This prevents the valve from seizing and ensures it works when you actually need it.
+Never test on a weekend or holiday, when emergency plumber rates can double.

 Smart Savings Made Simple!